The Importance of Having a Ransomware Data Recovery Strategy

 Staying Secure and Keeping Risks to a Minimum with Adeya

 At Adeya, we have many years of expertise ensuring that companies data is kept away from unauthorized users and encrypted to best-in-class levels.
 We keep ahead of the latest developments in cyber-security and ensure that our products and solutions for workforce collaboration and communication remain invulnerable to would-be attackers.
 The threat of ransomware is very real to organizations who fail to take the necessary steps to protect themselves.
-By using trusted cloud service providers and a secure workplace platform that ensures files and communications via voice and video calls and messaging are kept private, both business and customer data stays protected.
+By using trusted cloud service providers and a secure workplace platform that ensures files and communications via voice and video calls and messaging are kept private, both business and customer data protection and privacy is secure.